Ipe wood decking alternatives

 RELATED: Machiche hardwood decking information

-When you compare Machiche decking to Ipe, you will see that Machiche is extremely hard, incredibly dense, and very hard to break or rupture.
-Very similar mechanical properties that you would find in Ipe hardwood decking.
-Because of these natural characteristics, both Mataverde hardwood decking species (Ipe and Machiche) are offered with a 25-year limited warranty against termites and decay.
+When comparing Machiche decking to Ipe, you'll find that Machiche is exceptionally hard, remarkably dense, and highly resistant to breaking or rupturing.
+It shares many mechanical properties with Ipe hardwood decking.
+Due to these inherent qualities, both Mataverde hardwood decking options (Ipe and Machiche) come with a 25-year limited warranty against termites and decay.
+Machiche works exceptionally well on boardwalks, commercial projects and residential decks.

 FSC Certified Machiche hardwood decking looks great on residential backyard decks, too.